Towards an inclusive labour market

 Real-life bottlenecks

 The scenarios in the game will be based on common bottlenecks that people with autism experience in the labor market.
-To ensure sufficient expertise in this area, organizations such as Specialisterne ApS (Denmark) and the Federação Portuguesa de Autismo (Portugal) and the Latvian Autism Association (Latvia) are involved in the partnership.
-Partners Dekaplus (Cyprus), Oecon Group (Greece) and Business Confederation of Macedonia (North Macedonia) are involved from the entrepreneurial side.
+To ensure sufficient expertise in this area, organizations such as Specialisterne ApS (Denmark) and the Federação Portuguesa de Autismo (Portugal) and the Latvian Autism Association (Lithuania) are involved in the partnership.
+Initiator Dekaplus (Cyprus), Oceon Group (Greece) and Business Confederation of Macedonia (Macedonia) are involved from the entrepreneurial side.
 Read more at www.asesproject.eu.

 Longreads